Harguna/BooksVault/README.md

 # BooksVault
 A project on designing the front-end of a second-hand books selling website.
-This was a non-academic, learning project.
+This is a non-academic, learning project.

 # Files:
 - booksvault.html: main page of the website